 Find information on all of our campgrounds here.

 Campgrounds: Reservable dates are May 1 thru Sept 15 of the current year.
-The Office starts taking Reservations on the first working day of the year, (January 3, 2017) and online Reservations will not open until after January 15, 2017.
-Youth camps are free of charge and must be reserved thru the Park Office and not online.
+The Office starts taking Reservations on the first working day of the year, (January 2, 2019) and online Reservations will not open until after January 15, 2019.
+Youth camps are free of charge but must be reserved thru the Park Office and not online.

 Camp Kiwanis: Reservable dates are mid May thru mid September, and reservations are taken up to two (2) years in advance.
 Current rates are $700 if only reserving one (1) night, $600 per night if reserving multiple nights, and $300 per night if a youth camp.
 Reservations are unavailable online, please contact the Park Office for rates and to reserve your dates.

 Marden's Campground is located just northwest of the Camp Office, and has a large flat grassy area, good for large group activities or additional parking.
 There is a large open-sided pavilion in case your picnic needs to be moved out of the rain, and access to the creek is within walking distance.
 The area has some tree cover around the pavilion, and offers playground equipment consisting of swing sets and teeter totters, volleyball poles and 2 horseshoe pits.
 There is a cement ring around the firepit, and a double wooden outhouse.Learn More